Baibhabsarkar41/Bilateral-Ledger/README.md

 # 📒 BiLedger — Bilateral Ledger App

-> A full-stack debt-tracking and UPI payment settlement app for managing shared expenses between two parties.
+> A full-stack debt-tracking and payment settlement app for managing shared expenses between two parties.

 BiLedger lets you record credit/debit transactions with another user, track outstanding balances in real time, confirm or reject incoming entries, and settle dues instantly via **Razorpay payments** — all in a clean, modern web interface.